A from-scratch web framework in Odin

 GET/sample/:idread a row

-POST/sample/:namecreate — returns the new id
+POST/samplecreate from a JSON body — returns the new id

 DELETE/sample/:idforget by id